Surf lifeguards rescue hundreds in floods

 Training had prepared the crew for emergencies, and some had been involved in missions in other regions, but she said there was little that would have prepared anyone for what happened in Hawke’s Bay on February 14.

-The rescuers, using a fleet of inflatable rescue boats (IRBs) from local clubs Waimārama, Ocean Beach-Kiwi, Pacific and Westshore, assembled in town beforehand because of forecast large sea swells and the risk of possible inundation of the coastal clubhouses and boatsheds.
+The rescuers, using a fleet of IRBs from local clubs Waimārama, Ocean Beach-Kiwi, Pacific and Westshore, assembled in town beforehand because of forecast large sea swells and the risk of possible inundation of the coastal clubhouses and boatsheds.

 Bennett said the request was received at 5.17am and a team was soon gathered at Bay View Fire Station awaiting the all-clear to put to the water, where people were already clinging in the dark to rooftops, trees and fences in a desperate battle for their lives amid losing everything else they had.